santirdnd/PTU_paper/README.md

 # pTU_paper

 This repository contains all scripts used to produce the results shown on the paper.
 Some of these scripts are just shell wrappers around other commands.
 They have been included as they document the exact params used for the pipeline.
-To install simply copy them to a folder and execute from there, just make sure that all dependencies are in your PATH.
-Dependecies are minimal and pretty standard.
-Perhaps the more exoteric is ani.rb, the Ruby script from [enveomics repository](https://github.com/lmrodriguezr/enveomics) used to calculate the ANI similarity between plasmid genomes.
-This pipeline has been tested on Ubuntu 16.04 LTS edition but it should be run on any actual Linux/MacOS system.
+To install copy them to a folder and execute from there.
+Make sure that all dependencies are in your PATH.
+The list of external dependencies required are indicated below.
+The entire [enveomics](https://github.com/lmrodriguezr/enveomics) package is not required to reproduce the results shown in the paper.
+The only requirement from enveomics is ani.rb, a Ruby script for ANI calculation.
+This pipeline has been tested on Ubuntu 16.04 LTS edition.

-### Dependencies
+### Dependencies:

 - External programs:
   - AcCNET v1.2